SuperOfficeDocs/crmscript/docs/api-reference/classes/NSEMailAgent/CreateEMailFromDocumentEntity.md

 so.topic: reference
 ---

-Get an e-mail based on the provided DocumentEntity
+Get an e-mail based on the provided NSDocumentEntity

 **Parameters:**
- - **documentEntity** DocumentEntity data
+ - **documentEntity** NSDocumentEntity data

 **Returns:** NSEMailEntity